 The Questors Theatre, Ealing

-The Questors, the UK's largest non-professional theatre, has comprehensive facilities for lighting and sound in two auditoria and I spend many evenings and weekends working on the lighting and, occasionally, on the sound for shows.
-I have been a lighting designer since 1997 (qv lighting designs), doing two or three shows a year, which is great fun as I really enjoy attending rehearsals and watching the production take shape before getting down to the actual task of designing and setting up the lighting.
-I always try to see the shows in production - when I can get a seat, several have been 'sold out'.
+The Questors, the UK's largest non-professional theatre, has comprehensive facilities for lighting and sound in two auditoria and for 25 years I spent many evenings and weekends working on the lighting and, occasionally, on the sound for shows.
+I was a lighting designer from 1997 until 2022 (qv lighting designs), doing two or three shows a year, which was great fun as I really enjoyed attending rehearsals and watching the production take shape before getting down to the actual task of designing and setting up the lighting.
+I always tried to see the shows in production - when I could get a seat, several have been 'sold out'.

 Metamorphoses